tidepool-org/tidepool-org.github.io/_docs/queries-and-notifications.md

 published: true
 ---

 This document was created by Kent Quirk and last edited in late August, 2014.
+It is a work in progress.

+#Current Status

+As of 26 Aug 2014, we have a sample [implementation](../query-implementation) of a Go-based TQL parser that can parse correctly-formatted queries, but doesn't do well with poorly-formatted stuff.
+It doesn't yet generate the TQL JSON, but that's the next step.

 #Background